-Major activities:
+1) Major activities

 Objective 1.
 Develop elite wheat cultivars with FHB resistance.
 We backcrossed the HvUGT13248 transgenic line into the cultivar Linkert and identified six homozygous lines with transgene expression, and ten lines without transgene expression.
 We also developed backcross lines of HvUGT13248 transgenics in the cv.
 Rollag genetic background and identified four lines of each of the four genotypes, namely UGT+/Fhb1+, UGT-/Fhb1+, UGT+/Fhb1-, and UGT-/Fhb1- from four different transgenic events (a total of 64 lines).
-These lines were screened in the greenhouse in the Fall 2016.
+These lines were screened in the greenhouse in the Fall 2016 and spring 2017.
 In the Rollag background, lines carrying the combination of HvUGT13248 and Fhb1 exhibited stable and higher resistance than Fhb1 alone.
 In the Linkert background, lines carrying HvUGT13248 exhibit higher resistance than lines that did not carry the transgene.
-These backcross lines are a resource for enhanced FHB resistance in elite wheat cultivars, and provide an opportunity to study the potential interactions between HvUGT13248 and Fhb1 QTL.
+The lines were planted in the field in 2018 and inoculations and scoring is ongoing.

 Objective 2.
-Characterize the accumulation of trichothecenes and trichothecene-glucoside conjugates in transgenic wheat carrying HvUGT13248.
-We showed that transgenic wheat expressing HvUGT13248 exhibits high levels of resistance to DON-producing F. graminearum strains due to the conjugation of DON to DON-3-O-glucoside (Li et al., 2015).
+Characterize the accumulation of trichothecenes and trichotheceneglucoside conjugates in transgenic wheat carrying HvUGT13248.
+We showed that transgenic wheat expressing HvUGT13248 exhibits high levels of resistance to DONproducing F. graminearum strains due to the conjugation of DON to DON-3-O-glucoside (Li et al., 2015).
 We also showed that these same transgenic wheat lines exhibit high levels of type II resistance to NIV-producing F. graminearum and the transgenic wheat quickly converts NIV to NIV-3-O-glucoside.
+A paper was published that described the NIV detoxification results (Li et al., 2017).
 These lines also exhibit resistance to three other trichothecenes (3,15-di-ANIV, NX-2, and 3-ADON).

 Objective 3.
 Test potential trichothecene resistance genes.
-To rapidly identify additional DON resistance genes, we transformed Arabidopsis with putative DON resistance genes from barley and tested the transgenics on DON containing media.
-We transformed Arabidopsis with a (Form - FPR16)

-zinc finger protein, two ABC transporters, two cytochrome P450s, one epoxide hydrolase, three glutathione-S-transferases and a cysteine synthase.
+To rapidly identify additional DON resistance genes, we transformed Arabidopsis with putative DON resistance genes from barley and tested the transgenics on DON-containing media.
+We transformed Arabidopsis with a zinc finger protein, two ABC transporters, two cytochrome P450s, one epoxide hydrolase, three glutathione-S-transferases and a cysteine synthase.
 We did not identify any genes that resulted in increased DON resistance.